ychoi04/mica-gd405/lectures/w6-assignments.md

 ## Type in Pattern, Pattern in Type

-- Create an interactive type pattern composition.
+- Create an interactive type pattern composition. (linear, radial, etc.)
 - You may use other graphic elements.
 Type itself can become a pattern, or type can be used in a pattern.
 - Start with something very simple.
 Experiment, explore and iterate to get more interesting results.
 - Focus on building *a system* that can create many variations of patterns, rather than creating only one version.
 Use variables/parameters to control form, spacing, color, number of repetitions, rhythms, etc.